Vyral/greg-mcdaniel/_posts/2019-01-24-how-to-get-started-on-your-2019-fitness-goals-today.md

 [Ilovekickboxing.com](https://www.ilovekickboxing.com/){: target="_blank"} is first and foremost a kickboxing studio, with seven different coaches that are here to hold you accountable to reach your fitness goals.

 **I’m excited to announce that they’re making a special offer to all of you to join me in this six-week challenge for free**.
-This includes classes, accountability, and nutrition advice to help get you kickstarted on your 2019 fitness goals.
+This includes classes, accountability, and nutrition advice to help get you kick started on your 2019 fitness goals.

 {% include pullquote.html %}